Strafi/debot-embedding/README.md

 The usage of traditional web is still massive and we can only dream of the Web Free concept becoming reality.
 We already have DeBots which provide users direct connection with blockchain.
-Though, user experience is still pretty limited - both by functionality and visualisation.
+Though, user experience is still pretty limited - both by functionality and visualization.
 What if we combine the traditional web navigation with built-in features of DeBots by injecting DeBot into web-pages.
 The interaction with them can be organized through browser extensions or wallets that support the technology.